KalpanaPatidar/BLOGGYwow/README.md

     Post Your Own Blog: Share your food blogs, including images and videos, to connect with the community.

-    Stories for Fun: Post daily stories for entertainment and share moments with others.

     Explore Community Content: View blogs and stories shared by other users.

-    Personalized Profile: Upload a profile picture to make your account unique.

     Filter Recipes: Use the filter bar to easily find recipes based on your preferences.

     Subscribe for Updates: Enter your email to subscribe and stay updated with the latest content.

-    Story Management: Post new stories using the "+" icon and delete them with a single click.

     Interactive Blogging: Write reviews about restaurant food or share your unique cooking experiences.